Make the most of the school holidays with our round-up of family days out and things to do on a budget

 Museums and exhibitions

-Up in York, the Jorvik Viking Centre has reopened after 2015’s floods, and new technology now allows you to smell the streets of 10th-century York.
-At Hampton Court Palace, there’s the history-themed Magic Garden play area for kids to explore – complete with dragons.
+Up in York, the Jorvik Viking Centre has reopened after 2015’s floods, and new technology now allows you to smell the streets of 10th-century York, along with exciting items on display from the British Museum.

-And the Royal Institution has family events throughout the year, with half-term shows and activities from 13 – 27 October.
-Find out more about DNA, the biology of plants, volcanoes and much more during hands-on experiments and demonstrations.
+And the Royal Institution has family events throughout the year, with half-term shows and activities from 18 – 23 February.
+Find out more about DNA, 3D structures, how the brain works and much more during hands-on experiments and demonstrations.

-Mark Thompson's Spectacular Science is also on tour, taking in Mussleburgh, Norwich, Bishops Stortford and Bromsgrove during the half term holidays.
+Mark Thompson's Spectacular Science is also on tour, taking in South Shields, Birmingham, Pershore, Morecambe and Bury St Edmunds during the half term holidays.

 Explore the UK’s zoos and wildlife parks